PublioElio/School-42-Born2beroot/README.md

 ```
 # Number of characters in the new password that must not be present in the old password.
 difok = 7
-# The minimum acceptable size for the new password (plus one if credits are not disabled which is the default)
+# The minimum acceptable size for the new password (plus one if credits are not disabled which is the default).
 minlen = 10
 # The maximum credit for having digits in the new password.
 If less than 0 it is the minimun number of digits in the new password.
 dcredit = -1